1 Timotheus

 Was Jesus a ransom for many or for all?

-Given Matthew 20:8 it is best to interpret “all” here as meaning not only the Jews but the gentiles as well.
+Given the preceding discussion and Matthew 20:28 it is best to interpret “all” here as meaning not only the Jews, but the gentiles as well.
 To attribute the meaning “all of mankind” leads to the conclusion that although Jesus paid the ransom for some people, they will still be punished.
 And it is clear that not all will believe and therefore be saved, see Rev. 20:15.
 No, all those for whom Jesus paid the ransom, will be delivered.
 And this deliverance is freely available to all who believe in him, see Rev. 22:17.

 7 Whereunto I am ordained a preacher, and an apostle, (I speak the truth in Christ, and lie not;) a teacher of the Gentiles in faith and verity.